fastaidocsprint/styleguide/README.md

 This will often be applicable for simple class methods.

-Whether on a newline or one-liner, a method return type should always have a space after the closing parenthesis and the return arrow: `) -> list[int|float]:`
+Whether on a newline or one-liner, a method return type should always have a space after the closing parenthesis and the return arrow: `) -> list[Number]:`

 ## Additional Style Examples